itineca/itineca/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a PhD Candidate with the Institute of Medical Science at the University of Toronto.
 My research is based at the ASR Suicide & Depression Studies Program at St. Michael's Hospital, and focuses on the association between concussion and subsequent depression and suicidality using neuroimaging techniques (fMRI).

-In addition to my main PhD study, I have been involved in several other projects with the program, including studies of neurobiological markers of suicide risk, suicide-related presentations to the emergency department, and various clinical trials of pharmacotherapy and neurostimulation for depression.
+In addition to my main PhD study, I have worked on several other projects including studies of neurobiological markers of suicide risk, suicide-related presentations to the emergency department, and various clinical trials of pharmacotherapy and neurostimulation for depression.

-A key area of personal interest and growth during my PhD has been the opportunity to gain teaching experience across a diverse set of roles &mdash; in the university setting as a <a href="#teaching">Teaching Assistant</a>, in a research setting as a mentor to junior students, in community settings with youth, and in a more public capacity with the organization of educational outreach and advocacy events on mental health.

-I am passionate about science communication, bridging the gap between academic and public spheres, and integrating the lived experience voice into the research process &mdash; making research a dynamic and collaborative endeavour that is responsive to the input and needs of the communities it serves.
+A key area of personal development during my PhD has been the opportunity to gain teaching experience across diverse roles &mdash; in the university setting as a <a href="#teaching">Teaching Assistant</a>, in a research setting as a mentor to junior students, in community settings with youth, and in a more public capacity by organizing mental health outreach and advocacy events.
+I am passionate about science communication, bridging the gap between academic and public spheres, and integrating the lived experience voice into the research process &mdash; making research a dynamic and collaborative endeavour that's responsive to the input and needs of the communities it serves.